WORK IN PROGRESS

 It was only partially repaired after the war and neglected until 1989, when full reconstruction of the staircase was completed.
 But the material used, the limestone from an island of Brač, was not good.
 Because of its bad frost resilience, the steps started to crack.
 Further restoration in 2006 was bad again.
 The cracks were filled with cement and artificial stone, which accelerated the cracking.

 The restoration finally started in March 2019.
 It will last until July 2019, as it’s written (in Serbian) in the work details below.
-But, when the works started in March 2019, instead of restoring and repairing it, they smashed the staircase completely.
+But when the works started in March 2019, instead of restoring and repairing it, they smashed the staircase completely.
 Architects and art historians protested, but the city administration said: “This is the best way”.

-Perhaps sometimes the damage is beyond repair and these stairs need to be replaced with a completely new marble.
+Perhaps, the damage is beyond repair and these stairs need to be replaced with a completely new marble.
 As a matter of fact, I passed there 6 months ago, it was dangerous to walk on those stairs.

-I don’t know how long it will be before I return to Belgrade after this visit.
+I don’t know how long it’ll be before I return to Belgrade after this visit.
 But considering all these and future scheduled works, it will certainly be very interesting to come back.
 In a way, it will be almost like coming back to a different city.
 I look forward to that.

 But, in the meantime I am enjoying my current stay.